 What are the ‘New Seven Wonders of the World’?
 Are the old ones on the list too?

 The old (and original) Seven Wonders list was created in ancient times, in the 2nd century BCE.
-Out of that list, only one still exists, and those are the Pyramids of Giza.
+Out of that list, only the Pyramids of Giza still exist.

 How were they chosen?

 The wonders of the world were chosen by a public poll (online voting and telephone voting).
 This whole initiative was organized by the New 7 Wonders Foundation (N7W) based in Zurich, Switzerland.
 In 2007, more than 100 million people voted and selected the below-listed new wonders of the world.